-In India, with the increasing awareness on climate change and greening of grid across the country, India could benefit significantly from exploiting the potential of micro-generation technologies that can meet energy needs under the distributed generation mode, so as to provide long-term solutions.
+India could benefit significantly from exploiting the potential of micro-generation technologies that can meet energy needs under the distributed generation mode, so as to provide long-term solutions.
 Small Wind turbine system is useful for Off-grid / Mini-grid / Micro-grid / distributed renewable energy based electricity generation in rural areas / un-electrified areas / complex terrains or areas falling under low wind regime.
-Ministry of New and Renewable Energy (MNRE) has been implementing programmes to promote small wind turbines system all over India including low wind speed region also.
+Ministry of New and Renewable Energy (MNRE), Government of India, has been implementing programmes to promote small wind turbines system all over India.
 As on March 2017, a cumulative total of 1516 nos. of water pumping windmills and an aggregate capacity of 3289 kW of aero-generators / hybrid systems are installed across India.

-Though Small Wind Energy and Hybrid Systems Programme has been in place in India through MNRE, Government of India, since 1994, lack of trained manpower in small wind turbine sector as compared to large wind turbine sector is seen as an impediment to sustained the growth.
-A need for strengthening the supply chain exists in the sector to make sales & service affordable.
-It is, therefore, necessary for creating the skilled human resources and the know-how to produce the wind turbine systems through conducting trainings and Hands-on workshops especially on small wind turbine is the need of the hour.
-Further, such distributed systems will be one of the most viable renewable technology for States having low and moderate winds and areas falling under complex terrain, where they can be good supplement to existing sources of energy.
+Though Small Wind Energy and Hybrid Systems Programme has been in place in India through MNRE, since 1994, lack of trained manpower in small wind turbine sector as compared to large wind turbine sector is seen as an impediment to sustained the growth.
+A need is felt for strength-ening the supply chain exists in the sector to make sales & service affordable.
+It is, therefore, necessary for creating the skilled human resources and the know-how to produce the wind turbine systems through conducting trainings and Hands-on workshops especially on small wind turbine, is the need of the hour.

 In order to support the strong development of a small wind turbine industry, NIWE with the support of MNRE has already established a Small Wind Turbine Laboratory at NIWE and has conducted special training course for National and International participants.
-These training was mechanics, ITI and Diploma holders as well as for Engineers to train them in manufacturing the Small Wind Turbines with the local and low cost materials.
-The training was conducted with the support of engineers of MinVayu, Auroville, Tamil Nadu near Puducherry, who are doing similar training course for the rural people for a long period.
+These trainings were for mechanics, ITI and Diploma holders as well as for Engineers to train them in manufacturing the Small Wind Turbines with the local and low cost materials.
 The aim was to create technicians for installation, commissioning and operation and maintenance of small wind turbines.
-With this experience, NIWE is in the process of developing an advanced research and manufacturing Makerspace at Kayathar, Tamil Nadu for small wind turbine development.
-This is a cornerstone of a capacity buildup to fulﬁll the needs of rural wind turbine development.
-With the establishment of the Makerspace, NIWE is proposed to conduct an International Workshop and Conference on Small Wind Turbine, which is unique and first of its kind in the country.
-This Workshop and the Conference is sponsored by MNRE, conducted by NIWE in association with Wind Empowerment, a charitable incorporated organization registered in United Kingdom open-source design and global project development knowhow.
-This workshop and conference would be open Indian entrepreneurs, scientists and rural development champions along with international participants.
-This global effort in technology transfer and collaboration wants to include a broad assortment of players in the rural development, educational, entrepreneurial and research areas that working together can expand and scale small wind turbine deployment all over India and the world.
+With this experience, NIWE is proposed to conduct an International Conference on Small Wind Turbine, which is unique and first of its kind in the country.
+This Conference is sponsored by MNRE, conducted by NIWE in association with Minvayu, Aurore Systems, Tamil Nadu and Wind Em-powerment, United Kingdom.
+This conference would be open to Indian entrepreneurs, scientists and rural development champions along with international participants.

-The International workshop and conference will bring a wide national & international audience under one umbrella to build, learn and compare global small wind turbine know-how.
+The International conference will bring a wide national & international audience under one umbrella to build, learn and compare global small wind turbine know-how.
 The main objective of the conference is the exchange of open source technical advances, share experiences and discuss global best practices to enable the technology to expand rural wind electrification globally, with a particular emphasis on India.
-The hands on building sessions can be a catalyst to launch a strong national program to have builders start local entrepreneur hubs to serve low windy regions of India.
 Creating a network of wind turbine installers, will facilitate the scaling up of the technology in remote rural India with an emphasis on productive solutions.
 This will also leverage the localized research solutions that continues to shape and sustain this rapidly evolving sector.

-The conference involves different Lectures and Poster presentations that cover the dissemination of experiences globally with small wind turbine development, especially in developing countries and how these experiences can be applied to India and other developing countries.
+The conference involves different Lectures and Poster presentations that cover the dissemination of experiences globally with small wind turbine development, especially in developing countries and how these experiences can be applied to India and other devel-oping countries.
 Discussions about education, market assessment, and sustainability would be a part of it.
 The sessions will provide a valuable platform for the creation of collaborative projects between international and domestic member organizations taking on the electrification challenge for urban and rural habitats in complex terrains and low windy States.
-The conference will take place at NIWE, Chennai.

-The official language of the Workshop and Conference will be in English.
+The official language of the Conference will be in English.